jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 └── themes
 ```
 > On *Bash* shell, `$_` variable holds the last argument of the last command.
 In this case, *cookbooks*.

-## Choosing a Theme
-By default, Hugo comes with no *HTML* pages, not even a basic one.
-If you try to run the site now, you'll get a *Page Not Found* page.

-To render content, Hugo uses *Themes*, which contains the necessary HTML code, *CSS* style and other assets like *images* and *Javascript* to show your content.

-You have two ways to add a theme.
-You can write your own from scratch, or you can use one that somebody else write for you.
-To simplify this guide, we'll be using an already made theme.

-There are plenty out there.
-The problem with most of them is that they use *Node*.
-I  don't have any problems with Node, but when you're trying to host a simple *Static Site*, it feels really bloated.

-To find a *minimalistic* theme, you can search the Web and try one by one (what I did), or you can you use GitHub Search with `NOT` operator: `hugo theme NOT node`.
-Try to sponsor the project you choose whenever you can.

-I choosed [LoveIt](https://github.com/dillonzq/LoveIt) for various reasons:
-- It focus on writing.
-- It has good documentation.
-You can check it out [here](https://www.hugoloveit.com)
-- Simple.
-- Easy to use.
-- Visually attractive.
-- It has support for multi-language.

 ## Creating a Git Repository
 With most themes, you have two ways to use them, with a *Hugo Module*, or a *Git Submodule*.
 To use it as a Hugo module you may have to eventually learn basic *Go* syntax.
 I don't want to unnecessary shift the focus from this guide.